roosephu/pepper/README.md

 # pepper

-> A tool for paper management
+A tool for paper management.
+Slim version of Zotero.

 #### Build Setup